 - a.
-Maintaining ELD Clerk to monitor English learner progress and contact parents regarding English learner progress and needed interventions; - b.
-Maintaining IT support staff to provide student support on the effective use of technology and maintaining the student access to technology.
-This action is focused on improving the digital literacy of English learners and socioeconomically disadvantaged students; - c.
-Maintaining the work-based learning/homeless/foster youth support staff to coordinate work-based learning opportunities for socioeconomically disadvantaged students and improve the CCI outcomes for this subgroup and provide the needed support to ensure academic success for foster and homeless youth; and - d.
-Maintaining instructional assistants to provide instructional support and small group instruction for English Learners, foster youth and pupils of low socio- economic status.
+Maintaining ELD Clerks to monitor English learner progress and contact parents regarding English learner progress and needed interventions; - b.
+Maintaining IT support staff to provide student support on the effective use of technology and maintaining the student access to - technology.
+This action is focused on improving the digital literacy (i.e. access online resources; use computer applications such as grammar and spelling and thesaurus; access translation programs for English learners) of English learners and economically disadvantaged students; - c.
+Maintaining the work-based learning/homeless/foster youth support staff to coordinate workbased learning opportunities for economically disadvantaged students and improve the CCI outcomes for this subgroup and provide the needed support to ensure academic success for foster and homeless youth; and - d.
+Maintaining instructional assistants to provide instructional support and small group instruction for English Learners, foster youth and pupils of low economic status.